jfriedlein/Logarithmic_Strain_Space-dealii/README.md

     * Miehe, C. & Apel, N. & Lambrecht, M..
 (2002).
 Anisotropic additive plasticity in the logarithmic strain space: Modular kinematic formulation and implementation based on incremental minimization principles for standard materials.
 Computer Methods in Applied Mechanics and Engineering - COMPUT METHOD APPL MECH ENG.
 191. 5383-5425.
 10.1016/S0045-7825(02)00438-3.
 * papers on the application:
     * ...

+## Credits
+A huge thanks to Christian Burkhardt for implementing the algorithms outlined in the papers by Miehe et al. into C++ (and making sense of the immense (and partly insane) index notation).
+So I just had to organise the code into a class and add the 2D case.

 ## ToDo
 * rename variables, e.g. 'C' should be lagrangian tangent ...